UUDigitalHumanitieslab/gretel/README.md

   * `helpers.php`: basic helper functions that return booleans.

 ### During development
-* We use [Grunt](https://gruntjs.com/) to auto-compile SCSS and auto-minify CSS and JavaScript.
+* We use [Grunt](https://gruntjs.com/) to auto-compile SCSS and TypeScript, and auto-minify CSS and JavaScript.
 * Note that some client-side code is in Typescript `ts/`, this code is automatically compiled using Grunt.
 * Commands to install Grunt, local dependencies and then to watch for changes: